UltimateFishbot/UltimateFishbot/README.md

 Updated by Pierre Ghiot (Mograine) in C#.

-Updated by daniel-widrick & Szabka
+Updated by daniel-widrick , Szabka , NaNraptor
 ===============================
 -Hearing optimisation.